Here’s another poem from my 20-something year-old archives, freshly dusted off.

 Why not strike at the heart of this tale?

-I was then led out, after days, enchained
+They led me out, after weeks, enchained

-They dropped me on frosty grass.
+And dropped me on frosty grass.

-My neck pressed onto icy wood,
+My neck pressed onto icy wood

-No ceremony, nor last words said,
+—no ceremony, nor last words said—

-—the axe was falling fast.
+The axe was falling fast now,

-The bright, curved blade,
+The bright, curved blade, the axe,

-the metal pick to strum my lullaby—
+A metal pick to strum my lullaby—

-Now was time to sleep…
+—for now was time to sleep…

 The pain, it lingered on my skin.

-It seemed I’d woken up
+It seemed I’d woken up,

-And deeper dreams of wandering,
+and wider dreams of wandering,

-—and left me pondering.
+vanished—and left me pondering.

 Feeling numb, with open eyes,

-A golden ball rose from the ground,
+A golden ball rose through the ground,

 And looking up, I found